bparanj/crystal/electronics/book/energy-frequency-vibration/work.md

 The cosine term adjusts for these variations, so only the component of the force that is aligned with the movement direction contributes to the work.

-Yes, you can simplify the explanation for beginners by assuming \(\cos(\theta) = 1\), which corresponds to cases where the force and movement are in the same direction (i.e., \(\theta = 0^\circ\)).
+You can simplify the explanation for beginners by assuming \(\cos(\theta) = 1\), which corresponds to cases where the force and movement are in the same direction (i.e., \(\theta = 0^\circ\)).
 This allows you to focus on the core idea:

 \[
 \text{Work} = \text{Force} \times \text{Distance}
 \]

-By making this assumption, you can teach beginners that work is simply the product of the force applied and the distance moved in the direction of the force.
-Later, as they progress, you can introduce the \(\cos(\theta)\) term to cover situations where the force isn’t directly aligned with the movement.
+By making this assumption, the work is simply the product of the force applied and the distance moved in the direction of the force.

-This approach keeps the initial concept straightforward, focusing on how applying force over a distance results in work done.

 Energy is required to apply a force, especially if that force results in movement and thus work.